1. Help Center

 Frequently Asked Questions

-You can upload images to any publicly accessible website including your organization’s website, WordPress, Google Drive (with public sharing enabled), Imgur, Flickr, or similar image hosting services.
+You can upload images to any publicly accessible website including your organization’s website, WordPress, Imgur, Flickr, or similar image hosting services.
 The key requirement is that the images must be publicly accessible without login requirements.

-An image link points directly to the image file (usually ending in .jpg, .png, or .gif), while a webpage link points to the page containing the image.
+An image link points directly to the image file (ending in .jpg or .png), while a webpage link points to the page containing the image.
 Always use “Copy image address” rather than “Copy link address” to get the direct image URL needed for the import spreadsheet.

 Can I use images from social media for my import spreadsheet?